firebase/quickstart-ios/abtesting/README.md

 sample demonstrates using an A/B test to test multiple color schemes within an app.

+To view the older Objective-C and Swift quickstarts, view the [LegacyABTestingQuickstart](./LegacyABTestingQuickstart) directory.

 ## Create Experiment

 In Firebase Console's A/B Testing section, click the `Create experiment` button